houdiniproject/houdini/README.md

 NOTE 3: We don't recommend using Ruby 2.7, the current Ubuntu default at this time.
 Ruby 2.7 will function but spits out tons of deprecation warnings when using Rails applications.

+NOTE 4: We recommend building Ruby with jemalloc support as we do in these instructions.
+In practice, it manages memory far more efficiently in Rails-based projects.

 TIP: To get out of the root shell, run `exit`